 For AT&T we realized that AT&T had a strong suite of offered products but the sales and installation process was opaque and confusing.

-Utilizing our experience doing frequent quick research studies we were able to make small changes before problems got to large to fix.
+Utilizing our experience doing frequent quick research studies we were able to make small changes before problems got too large to fix.

 CULTURAL AND COMPETITIVE ANALYSIS

-A Cultural Analysis addresses the Purposes, Practices, and People of an organization and compares them to the Customer Advocacy, Perfect Execution,
+A Cultural Analysis addresses the Purposes, Practices, and People of an organization and compares them to the other companies in the space.

 Gaining empathy with an IT Manager’s user experience can be extremely challenging.
 In order to assist we built an Experience Vision that explains what Henry, our IT manager, would experience as he purchases and uses his AT&T Managed Security Service suite of software.
 This ideal state allows everyone on the team to align on what the customer experience should look like in an ideal state and build to that state.

 Our solution to AT&Ts problem was an outline to consolidate, improve, and in-house their existing offerings.
 The final deliverable contained a roadmap to upgrading their Sales, CX, Training, and Alignment.
-Also outlined technical recommendation needed to build a reusable platform to increase agility and mobility for consolidation efforts.
+Also outlined technical recommendations needed to build a reusable platform to increase agility and mobility for consolidation efforts as well as streamlined ways to deploy their existing software

 AT&T remains competitive and one of the market leaders in a space that is constantly improving and reinventing themselves.